Girish Tiwari: Career

+In 1967, Girda came in contact with Brijendra Lal Sah, a folk musician, poet, lyricist and theater personality, with whose recommendation Girda got a job in the Song and Drama Division of the Government of India, Nainital.
+As part of his work Girda's poems, songs, dramas and talks started getting broadcast on All India Radio.
+He was especially associated with the Uttarayan program of All India Radio, Lucknow.

-Girda has directed famous plays like "Andha Yug", "Andher Nagri", "Thank you Mr. Glad" and "Bharat Durdasha".
-Girda has written plays including "Nagare Khamosh Hain" and "Dhanush Yagya".
+In 1976 Girda joined "Yugmanch" a Nainital Theater group aimed at preserving and promoting the folk literature, art, and folk theatre of the hills.
+Girda has directed famous plays like "Andha Yug", "Andher Nagri", "Thank you Mr. Glad" and "Bharat Durdasha" with the Yug Manch.
+Girda has written plays including "Nagare Khamosh Hain" and "Dhanush Yagya" in response to the on-going Emergency declared by Prime Minister Indira Gandi.
 Girda edited "Shikharon ke Swar" in 1969, and later "Hamari Kavita ke Ankhar" and "Rang Dari Dio Albelin Main".

+In Nainital on 27 November 1977 Girda headed a rally speaking out against the timber auctions that were being held.
+In this public demonstration, Girda composed and sang the poem 'Vrikshan ko Vilap' written by Gauri Dutt Pandey 'Gaurda' in 1926 with a new tone and sharp words.
+Girda was arrested and locked up in Haldwani, he was released in the evening where the proestors were told the auction had been stopped.

 His latest compilation of poems and songs specially focusing "Uttarakhand Andolan" and "Uttarakhand Kavya" which was published in 2002.
+His songs "myar himala" has been an inspiration for the statehood movement, some other songs he made were "jainta ik din to aalo" which translated legendary poet Faiz Ahmed Faiz to kumaoni along with others.

 He took voluntary retirement from the post of instructorship in the Song and Drama Division of the Ministry of Information and Broadcasting, and thereafter joined the Uttarakhand movement, and took to full-time creative writing.
 He was one of the founders and member of the editorial board of PAHAR, a Nainital-based organisation involved with promotion of Himalayan culture.

-Bedupako, the folk genome tank of Uttarakhand has published a small collection of Poem's in original voice of this legendary personality.

 He died on 22 August 2010, after a brief illness and was survived by his wife Hemlata Tiwari and one son.